Ultrafast CT Scan

 of the images.

 At times during the scan, you will be told to hold your breath for a few seconds.

 Once the scan is done, you can get up from the scanner.

-You may be asked to wait for a short time while the radiologist looks at the scans.
+You may be asked to wait for a short time while the doctor looks at the scans.
+You

 What happens after an ultrafast CT scan?